 As an event professional, there’s no doubt that your 2020 calendar is filling up fast.
 But how much time have you dedicated to your own professional development?

 Staying current on the events industry is vital to providing premiere experiences for your audience.
 Trends emerge.
 Expectations shift.
 It’s important to stay on top of changes so that your events reflect the very latest thinking.

 The European Meetings & Events Conference, commonly called “EMEC,” offers an immersive experience in four key topic areas: stress management, leadership, design thinking, and storytelling.
 This year's event is held in Sevilla, Spain.

-International Confex draws more than 8,000 event professionals from around the world to Olympia, London, for two days of inspiration, learning, and networking.
+International Confex draws nearly 8,000 event professionals from around the world to ExCel London, for two days of inspiration, learning, and networking.

 The World Education Congress, known universally as “WEC,” is a major conference for those who seek professional development and education.
 The event is hosted by Meeting Professionals International, the largest global meeting and event industry association.